junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-17-SPN-Business-line.md

 <br>

-They knock on the house door -- the person living here is more a lead that they're hoping to gather some information than a victim or anyone who actually directly related to the case.
+They knock on the house door -- the person living here is more of a lead that they're hoping to gather some information than a victim or anyone who is actually directly related to the case.

 Dean puts out his best smile when the door opens.
 "We're from your insurance company," he says cheerfully.
 "Here to ask some questions."